CJ0206/Raspberry-Pi-Pico/Pico-RTC/README.md

 ## MicroPython Code

 There isn't much code you can personalise in this project so I will just let you know that `secrets.py` is used to set up the Wi-Fi network by providing the SSID and password.
 You will need to update the Wi-Fi SSID and password in the code with your network details.

+`calculate_countdown` is used to create a countdown to 09:00 Monday to Friday (the time I start work), and 17:00 (the time I finish work) once it reaches 09:00.
+On Friday/Saturday/Sunday it will count down to 09:00 on the following Monday.